eBay’s Operations Management: 10 Decision Areas, Productivity

 Productivity at eBay Inc.

-Productivity measures or criteria used at eBay Inc. are based on the technological nature of the global business.
-These measures are helpful in supporting decisions in the 10 strategic areas of operations management.
-For example, in determining supply chain issues, eBay’s operations managers can use measures that represent suppliers’ productivity, which directly influence the productivity level of the entire supply chain.
+Productivity metrics or criteria used at eBay are based on the technological nature of the global business.
+These metrics are helpful in supporting decisions in the 10 strategic areas of operations management.
+For example, in determining supply chain issues, eBay’s operations managers can use metrics that represent suppliers’ productivity, which directly influence the productivity level of the entire supply chain.
 The company’s operational objectives for high productivity involve new solutions, as well as looking for opportunities for further streamlining.
-The following productivity measures are applicable in eBay Inc.’s operations:
+The following productivity metrics are applicable in eBay’s operations:

-1. Number of equipment units delivered per month (productivity of suppliers and the supply chain)
+1. Number of equipment units delivered per month (productivity of suppliers and eBay’s supply chain)

 2. Number of complaint tickets resolved per day (customer service productivity)